-A number of Mind & Brain and DAAD financial aid positions will available to the best applicants to study at Berlin School of Mind and Brain (M&B) in Germany. this application is open to all students with or without secured funding.
+A number of Mind & Brain and DAAD financial aid positions will available to the best applicants to study at Berlin School of Mind and Brain (M&B) in Germany.
+This scholarship is open to all students with or without secured funding.

 Depending on the applicant’s individual profile and interest, funding for the three-year program can consist of a fully-funded position (from a funding agency or by the Berlin School of Mind and Brain – see below) or a research and/or teaching post with their supervisor.